-Bodyweight exercises provide the perfect path to a beginner strength routine, but when you’re ready to take your resistance exercises to the next level, a dumbbell workout is the way to go.
+Bodyweight exercises at the top Advertisement - Continue Reading Below, but when you’re ready to take your resistance exercises to the next level, a dumbbell workout is the way to go.
 You don’t have to search far and wide to find the best exercises to do with dumbbells.
-These six movements target key running muscles, fortify strong running form, and test your body in new ways.
+These six movements target key running muscles, fortify strong running form, Stand in front of a step or bench, holding a dumbbell in each hand.

 “Strength training, even with simple dumbbells, helps create a more durable athlete,” says Sam Tooley, founder of Alpha Fit Club and The Garage Gym in New Jersey.
 “As runners, we are constantly putting stress on our bodies by pounding the pavement and pushing our limits—the more equipped our body is to handle that stress, the more likely we are to stay healthy and injury-free.”